-In last month’s blog What does it mean to cultivate a fail fast organizational culture we shared what typically happens when people experience failure, and how important it is to uncouple people’s fears about failure and to support and enable them to “normalize” it.
-How cultivating a fail fast culture enables organizations to survive, flow and flourish involves learning from mistakes, creating teachable and coachable moments, that interpret and apply failures as manifestations of learning and exploration rather than trying to avoid or out-think them!
+In last month’s blog, What does it mean to cultivate a fail fast organizational culture we shared what typically happens when people experience failure, and how important it is to uncouple people’s fears about failure and to support and enable them to “normalize” it.
+How cultivating a fail-fast culture enables organisations to survive, flow and flourish.
+How it involves learning from mistakes, creating teachable and coachable moments, that interpret and apply failures as manifestations of learning and exploration rather than trying to avoid or out-think them!

 We explained that when people fail, they unconsciously sink into a series of reactive responses, that engage them neurologically and emotionally resulting in a range of irrational cognitive (thinking and feeling) distortions, which usually involve disappointment, confusion, and shame.
 How this detracts from the possibility of creating an environment where there is sufficient psychological safety to take smart risks, experiment and fail.

 People then move away from and avoid solving the problem because of these pervasive un-resourceful states and act defensively, which usually involves laying blame, making justifications, excuses, and operating from denial as illustrated below in Diagram 1.